-The Recreation program, overseen by the Operational Support Division promotes offender wellness through physical activity as well as serving as a viable management tool for facility administrators.
+The Recreation program, overseen by the Special Programs and Populations Department promotes offender wellness through physical activity as well as serving as a viable management tool for facility administrators.
 Offenders at each TDCJ and privately contracted facility are afforded the opportunity for prescribed amounts of daily out-of-cell recreation time commensurate with their custody level.
 Approved exercise equipment and supplies are provided and maintained in gymnasiums, on outdoor recreation yards and in a variety of special recreation areas designed for offenders who are administratively segregated from other offenders.
 Television viewing and table games are provided in housing area dayrooms.
 Offenders are also allowed to engage in basic arts and crafts activities, read books and magazines that are provided for sedentary purposes, or listen to FM radio programming.
 Structured programs are also provided through intramurals, free world interaction through recreational activities and craft shop participation where crafts are sold for profit.
 Separate recreation plans are available to offenders at facilities for treatment or youthful offender programs.

 Pertinent policies that relate to recreation